YilanBoy/fake-log-generator/README.md

 > [!NOTE]
 >
-> This a simple project to practice Rust.
+> It's a project for me to practice Rust.

 This is a fake json log generator for testing purposes.
 It generates fake logs in the following format: